DerivedFunction01/acct-cik/main/database_filter/document.md

 ---

-## End-to-End Example: Two Scenarios
+## End-to-End Example: Two Scenarios (Ideal scenario)
+Consider the Excerpt as a window: the text filtering created this specific paragraph, and it must survive all stages to count as an active user.

 ### Scenario A: Company is Classified as ACTIVE (IR Category, FY2024)